List of awards and nominations received by Within Temptation

-Within Temptation is a Dutch Edison Award-winning symphonic metal band from Netherlands formed in 1996 by vocalist Sharon den Adel and guitarist Robert Westerholt.
+Within Temptation is a Dutch Edison Award-winning symphonic metal band from the Netherlands formed in 1996 by vocalist Sharon den Adel and guitarist Robert Westerholt.

 The band's first release, Enter, came in 1997 and made the band a prominent act in the Dutch underground scene, allowing them to play in metal festivals such as Dynamo Open Air.
 At the end of 2000 the band released their second album, entitled Mother Earth.
 The album did not reach commercial success until 2001 with the release of the album second single, "Ice Queen", which reached No. 2 on the Dutch charts.
 The album lead the band to both public and critic recognition earning them platinum status in the Netherlands and also two TMF Awards for "Best Rock" and "Most Promising Act".
 Since then, the band won the Conamus Exportprijs four years in a row.
 Their next albums The Silent Force and The Heart of Everything debuted at No. 1 on the Dutch charts, as the 2014 release Hydra, while also providing the band nominations in several national and international alwards such as the Edison Awards, Echo Awards, Revolver Golden Gods and MTV European Music Awards.